What Is Friendship?

 • Staying open-minded and supportive of your friends' growth and changes over time

-Technology can help individuals maintain adult friendships, especially when face-to-face meetings are challenging.
+Technology can help individuals maintain adult friendships, especially when meeting face-to-face is challenging.
 Video calls, group chats, or shared online activities can help friends stay connected across distances or during periods of limited free time.

 Technology has altered the landscape of modern relationships, including friendships and romantic connections.
 Social media platforms and messaging apps have made staying in touch with friends across distances and time zones easier.
-These tools allow for quick check-ins, sharing of life updates, and organizing events or gatherings.
-However, the convenience of digital communication may sometimes affect the depth of relationships.
-The ease of sending a quick text or liking a post may reduce the perceived desire for more substantive interactions.
+These tools allow for quick check-ins, sharing of life updates, and organizing events or gatherings with friends.
+However, the convenience of digital communication may sometimes affect the depth of friendships or romantic relationships.
+The ease of sending a quick text or liking a post may reduce the perceived desire for more substantive interactions with friends or partners.

 Balancing digital and in-person friendships

 Modern friendships often involve managing both digital and in-person interactions.
-Digital communication can enhance connectivity but is often more effective as a supplement to direct, in-person engagement.
-Making time for in-person meetings, even if less frequent, may deepen connections and inspire shared experiences.
+Digital communication can enhance connectivity between friends but is often more effective as a supplement to direct, in-person engagement.
+Making time for in-person meetings with friends, even if less frequent, may deepen connections and inspire shared experiences.

 The quality of digital interactions can also matter.
 Instead of relying solely on quick messages or likes, friends can use technology for more in-depth conversations.
-Video calls, for example, can provide more personal and meaningful communication.
+Video calls, for example, can provide more personal and meaningful communication for friens.

 Meaningful friendships often include an element of emotional support, which may be particularly helpful during difficult times.
 Emotional support can involve being present for someone, listening to them, and offering empathy and validation.
 In the face of mental health challenges or other significant life events, friends can offer a sense of understanding, belonging, and hope.
 Knowing that someone cares and is there to listen without judgment may help individuals navigate tough situations.